wlg1/wlg1.github.io/index.md

 [ Website in process of being built.
 To be completed by: Jan 2023 ][^footnote]

 [^footnote]: Future uploads include tutorials that walk through experiments, starting with simple ones.
-Most of the experiments done so far are still in draft form, rather than in tutorial format
+Most of the experiments done so far are still in draft form, rather than in tutorial format.

-<a href="test_collapsible.html">test</a>

 ---
 <p style="font-size:20px"><b>